Equality, Diversity and Inclusion Forum

-The Forum meets three times a year.
 If there are matters that would like us to discuss, please feel free to contact the Chair or any member of the Forum (listed below).
 We will regularly update this page with meeting dates and minutes and endeavour, through various routes, to keep people abreast of the various strands of work at Imperial.

 Membership, Minutes and Terms of Reference

 - Key central College EDI staff, including members of the EDI Centre

 - Imperial College Union, including Liberation Officers

 - Staff networks